top of page

 When did you create the Dancing Banana GIF?

 It was around the year 1999.
 I made shitloads of GIFs those years, but this one did shine the brightest.
-(I made alot of garbage GIFs.)
+(I made alot of terrible GIFs.)

 Are you truly the creator of the Dancing Banana GIF?